-- (b) The maximum amount which may be expended for allotted purchases of easements in any county in any fiscal year shall be: - (i) For general allotted purchases, an amount, which shall be divided equally between the two cycles, equal to 1/23 of 1/2 of the total amount to be allotted after first deducting the amount of local shares of agricultural transfer tax, which was unexpended and uncommitted for 3 years and is being held by the Department in a special account, plus any amount of transferred local open space fund designated by the local governing body for general purchases. - (ii) For matching allotted purchases, an amount, which shall be divided equally between the two cycles, which shall be computed for each eligible county by dividing 1/2 of the total amount to be allotted equally among those counties having an approved local matching program.
-The maximum amount available from the Foundation for the Foundation's share in matching allotted purchases may not exceed \$1 million in any county in any fiscal year. - (c) Matching allotted purchases may not be approved for land located in any county which has not secured approval from the Foundation for a local matching program of agricultural land preservation in accord with Regulation .22 of this chapter. - (3) Money Remaining at End of Fiscal Year.
+(b) The maximum amount which may be expended for allotted purchases of easements in any county in any fiscal year shall be:

+(i) For general allotted purchases, an amount, which shall be divided equally between the two cycles, equal to 1/23 of 1/2 of the total amount to be allotted after first deducting the amount of local shares of agricultural transfer tax, which was unexpended and uncommitted for 3 years and is being held by the Department in a special account, plus any amount of transferred local open space funddesignated by the local governing body for general purchases.

+(ii) For matching allotted purchases, an amount, which shall be divided equally between the two cycles, which shall be computed for each eligible county by dividing 1/2 of the total amount to be allotted equally among those counties having an approved local matching program.
+The maximum amount available from the Foundation for the Foundation's share in matching allotted purchases may not exceed \$1 million in any county in any fiscal year.

+(c) Matching allotted purchases may not be approved for land located in any county which has not secured approval from the Foundation for a local matching program of agricultural land preservation in accord with Regulation .22 of this chapter.

+(3) Money Remaining at End of Fiscal Year.
 Money remaining in the Fund at the end of a fiscal year may not revert to the general funds of the State, but shall remain in the Maryland Agricultural Land Preservation Fund to be used for the purposes specified in this subtitle.
-It is the intent that, to the extent feasible, the Foundation use the full amount of money available for the purchase of easements in any fiscal year so as to minimize the amount of money remaining in the Fund at the end of any fiscal year. - (4) Additional Offers to Buy. - (a) If during the first offer cycle, the Foundation receives acceptances of offers to buy in insufficient numbers to expend the first offer cycle allotment (that being 50 percent of the total amount to be allotted for allotted purchases), the Foundation, to the extent feasible, shall tender, after completion of the first round of the first offer cycle, additional offers to buy in sufficient numbers to expend the first offer cycle allotment.
-If during the second offer cycle, the Foundation receives acceptances of offers to buy in insufficient numbers to expend the remainder of the total amount to be allotted for allotted purchases, the Foundation, to the extent feasible, shall tender, after completion of the first round of the second cycle, additional offers to buy in sufficient numbers to buy in sufficient numbers to expend the first round of the second cycle, additional offers to buy in sufficient numbers to expend the total amount to be allotted and any funds remaining from the first offer cycle allotment. - (b) Additional offers to buy shall be tendered: - (i) To landowners who have applied to sell easements on land which was otherwise acceptable, but who had not received an offer to buy solely because of limitations on the amount of money to be spent for allotted purchases.
+It is the intent that, to the extent feasible, the Foundation use the full amount of money available for the purchase of easements in any fiscal year so as to minimize the amount of money remaining in the Fund at the end of any fiscal year.

+(4) Additional Offers to Buy.

+(a) If during the first offer cycle, the Foundation receives acceptances of offers to buy in insufficient numbers to expend the first offer cycle allotment (that being 50 percent of the total amount to be allotted for allotted purchases), the Foundation, to the extent feasible, shall tender, after completion of the first offer cycle allotment.
+If during the second offer cycle, the Foundation receives acceptances of offers to buy in insufficient numbers to expend the first offer cycle allotted purchases, the Foundation, to the extent feasible, shall tender of the total amount to be allotted for allotted for allotted purchases, the Foundation, to the extent feasible, shall tender, after completion of the first round of the first round of the second cycle, additional offers to buy in sufficient numbers to expend the total amount to be allotted amount to be allotted purchases, the Foundation, to the extent feasible, shall tender, after completion of the first round of the second cycle, additional offers to buy in sufficient numbers to expend the total amount to be allotted amount to be allotted amount to be allotted amount to be allotted purchases, the Foundation receives acceptances of the total amount to be allotted purchases, the round cycle, additional offers to buy in sufficient numbers to expend the total amount to be allotted and any funds remaining from the first offer cycle allotment.

-This document is provided as a public resource for reference purposes only.
-Statutory and regulatory provisions can change as a result of legislative and regulatory action, so users are advised to consult the most recent version of the Annotated Code of the Public Laws of Maryland and the Code of Maryland Regulations (COMAR) available from the Maryland Department of Legislative Services at: http://www.mlis.state.md.us/.
+(b) Additional offers to buy shall be tendered:

+(i) To landowners who have applied to sell easements on land which was otherwise acceptable, but who had not received an offer to buy solely because of limitations on the amount of money to be spent for allotted purchases.